brentonmdunn/151a-project/README.md

 The dark spots on the diagonal indicate which classes the CNN model predicted more accurately (e.g. Lilium, Boston Fern)
 <br><br>

+### Model 2 Results
-**Model 2 (HOG + SVM)** showed improved performance across all metrics.
+Model 2 **(HOG + SVM)** showed improved performance across all metrics.
 The training accuracy was 87.35%, with a validation accuracy of 25.31% and a test accuracy of 24.50%.
 These results indicate a notable improvement in generalization compared to the CNN model, as the drop in accuracy from training to validation and test sets was less pronounced.
 <br>
 <img src="https://github.com/user-attachments/assets/7b3b47c1-5fd5-4475-aee8-994115c5ed7b" alt="Fit" width="600" />
 <br>